CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * See [SBOM Author](#sbom-author)

-### Author
+### Maintainer

-Maintainer or developer of an Open Source component project.
+An author or developer of an Open Source component project.

 * Operates within an [Author Environment](#author-environment).
 * The initial and/or main creator of the component in question.
 * Typically works on all aspects of the code, including features, bug fixes, tests and security issues.
 * Has the final say on the original contents of the package.
-* The Author _can_ be a group of people, though a single point of responsibility is common.
+* The Maintainer _can_ be a group of people (having co-maintainers), though a single point of responsibility is common.
-* If an Author has upstream (reverse) dependencies, the Author is also considered to be a Developer (as seen from the upstream Author's perspective; See below).
+* If a Maintainer has upstream (reverse) dependencies, the Maintainer is also considered to be an [Developer](#developer) (as seen from the upstream Maintainer's perspective).
 * Not to be confused with the [SBOM Author](#sbom-author--role-) role.
-* Other common names for this role include Maintainer, Developer, Project Owner.
+* Other common names for this role include Author, Developer, [Owner](#owner--supplier-).

 | Do | Field name                     | Required | Data type    | CycloneDX 1.6                                                         | SPDX 2.3 | Required by                                |
 | -- | :----------------------------- | :------- | :----------- | :-------------------------------------------------------------------- | ---- | ------------------------------------------ |